Raid achievements are the headline addition to the new Together We Raid update in Pokémon Go.

 Trainer Raid Achievements list in Pokémon Go

-Below is a list of confirmed Raid Achievements so far.
+Below is a list of confirmed Raid Achievements so far, including those added in December 2021.
 As mentioned above, only some players will earn an Achievement, and even if they are awarded in a slightly random fashion, the good news is the game simply counts whatever you get towards the Raid Expert Medal.

 Confirmed Trainer Raid Achievements we know so far include: